photoview/photoview/README.md

   - To set a different DBMS driver
     - Comment the SQLite path variable
     - Update `PHOTOVIEW_DATABASE_DRIVER` with your driver
-    - Uncommenting the corresponding connection string variable for the new driver
+    - Uncomment the corresponding connection string variable for the new driver
 2. Rename `/ui/example.env` to `.env`

 ### Start API server